application-research/delta/docs/make-e2e-deal.md

 A few things to note here:
 - The `data` request is the content to be stored.
 This can be a file or a directory.
+  - As of 1.0.6 - `end-to-end` deal file are now required to be at least 1GB in size.
+This is to prevent spamming the network with small files.
+  - This e2e file size can be reconfigured via by specifying in the .env `MIN_E2E_FILE_SIZE`.
 - The `metadata` request is the information required to make the deal.
 This is a JSON object.
 At minimum, it should contain the `miner` and `connection_mode` fields.
 The `miner` field is the miner to store the content.
 The `connection_mode` field is the connection mode to use to make the deal.
 This is either `e2e` or `import`.
 - If no `wallet` is specified, Delta will use the default wallet that it generated when it was started.
+- If no `miner` is specified, it'll use the default sp-selection mechanism (https://sp-select.delta.store/api/providers) to select a miner.

 ## Response
 The response will look like this: